 Unfortunately, this is not as easy as picking up a $10 Bluetooth dongle on Amazon as most do not advertise what HFP version they use.
 If you want to be sure, the somewhat pricey Jabra Link 370 USB adapter supports HFP 1.6 and will increase the sound quality of most Bluetooth headphones (assuming they support HFP 1.6 as well).
 If anyone finds another Bluetooth dongle that uses HFP 1.6 or higher, please let me know in the comments!

-This adapter will show as 1 “sound card” to your PC and will automatically handle the switching between “headphones” mode when you’re listening only and to “headset” mode when the microphone is needed.
-It does a much better job of managing the Bluetooth profiles than what is built-in to Windows.
+Either one of these adapters will show as 1 “sound card” to your PC and will automatically handle the switching between “headphones” mode when you’re listening only and to “headset” mode when the microphone is needed (the Avantree can be manually switched by pressing the button twice on the dongle if it doesn’t automatically switch).
+They both do a much better job of managing the Bluetooth profiles than what is built-in to Windows.

 Looking for a cheaper alternative?